I hate goodies. I hate goodness that preaches. Goodness that preaches undoes itself.

 The inside of the basilica is even more charming.
 Its paneled roof is particularly nice; it is divided into stars, crosses, and other shapely forms, and has a painting of the assumption of the Virgin in the center.
 The glory of the basilca, however, is its apse, covered in medieval mosaics by Pietro Cavallini.
 (This is the same artist who did the mosaics in Saint Peter Outside the Walls, which were destroyed in the fire.)
 As is fitting in a church dedicated to the Virgin Mary, these mosaics depict her life, and center on her coronation in heaven.

-I remember the first time I took a serious look at the painting of medieval Europe.
-It was in an art history class I took in university, and at the time I thought the art was simpleminded and cartoonish.
-But the more I look at medieval art, like the moving and masterful frescos in this basilica, the more I fall under its spell.
+Before moving to Spain, I had already thought the art of medieval Europe was simpleminded and cartoonish.
+But the more I look at this profoundly religious style, the more I fall under its spell.
 There is no pretence at realism.
 Two-dimensional figures, hardly individualized, stand in a neutral space with a gold background.
 And yet it is this lack of realism that allows the artwork to be so emotionally expressive.
 The figures are frankly symbols of higher things, too subtle and spiritual to be realistically expressed; the sign can thus not be confused with its signifier.

 I sat under the apse and thought about time.
 How many years had it taken to build that basilica?
 How long has it stood?
 How many have worshipped here?
 How many have visited?
 I tried to think of all the people who were somehow connected with the basilica’s existence: the men who mined the rock, who baked the bricks, who carried the materials from the quarry to the building site.
 The Early Christians who founded the religion amid persecution, and the later Christians who built up the Catholic Church into the most impressive institution of the medieval world.
 The Popes who commissioned works, the priests who gave services, the artists who painted and sculpted.
 The poor mother who left a donation every Sunday.
 The specialists who helped preserve the aging artwork.
 The tourist who visits and takes a picture with his phone.

 I thought of all the years that went into the place, and all the people who contributed, directly and indirectly, in big ways and small, and I thought about how many more people would visit this basilica after I was dead and gone, and I grasped, just slightly, how small I am in the grand scheme of things.
-Now, that’s some good religious architecture, if it can make you feel that.
+Now, that is some good religious architecture.